Volunteer with OEBC

 At the OSCE, each interactive station has an examiner who marks a candidate’s performance against a standardized scoresheet.
 There are about 40 examiners at each administration.
 Examiners are likely to be involved in three sessions and assessing over 40 candidates during a day.
 Training is provided in advance of the administration.

 An Incident Report Review call is held immediately following the examination to address any incident reports that may have a global impact which could result in revisions to scoring for all candidates.
 Any necessary revisions are incorporated into scoring prior to entering candidate data.
 Following a data analysis of all items and stations, an OSCE review call is held to discuss item performance data of items falling outside psychometric requirements.
-After a review of each item under consideration, the members of the OSCE review call may elect to delete the item from scoring, re-key an item, accept multiple responses to an item, or keep the item in scoring unchanged without further action.
+After a review of each item under consideration, the members of the OSCE review call may elect to delete the item from scoring, accept multiple responses to an item, or keep the item in scoring unchanged without further action.

 Study Guide Editor